zencart/documentation/content/user/storefront_pages/listing_pages.md

 Where _NNN_ is a category path of a category containing products.

-The _Product Listing pages_ are the pages that are created when viewing a category which contains products (rather than other categories).
+The _Product Listing page_ is the page that is created when viewing a category which contains products (rather than other categories).
+It is sometimes also called the _Index Listing page_.

 _Category pages_ are pages showing only categories.
 This term is less used, and category pages have fewer configuration options.
 Also, the category page is displayed as a grid of images, so it's different from the other listing pages discussed here.